Best Travel Cards for Australians (2026): Up Bank vs Wise vs Revolut vs YouTrip

 • 70M+ users globally — well-established

-• Premium plans available for higher limits
+• Premium plans available for heavier use

-• $350/month free ATM limit (or 5 withdrawals) — then 2%
+• $350/month free ATM (or 5 withdrawals) — then 2%

-• $2,000/month free exchange limit — then 0.5%
+• $2,000/month fee-free exchange — then 0.5%

 • 1% weekend markup on Standard plan

-• Customer support can be slow (chat only)
+• Chat-only support can be slow

 • Frequent upselling to paid plans